Cannabis Edibles: How Long It Takes to Feel the Effects & What to Expect

 Typically, cannabis edibles take:

-- 30 minutes to 2 hours to start working
+- 30 minutes to 90 minutes to start working for most people

-- In some cases, up to 3 hours depending on individual factors
+- In some cases, up to 2 to 3 hours, depending on individual factors

 This delayed onset is one of the biggest challenges for new users.
 Many people make the mistake of consuming more before the first dose has taken effect, leading to an overwhelming experience.